Narula901/E-Commerce-Dashboard/README.md

 Focus marketing efforts on the top-performing cities to capitalize on existing profitability and potentially expand market share.

 Adjust pricing strategies based on regional demand and competition to maximize revenue in each location.

- ** Thank You **
+# Thank you